2,6-Dichlorobenzonitrile: Safety

 Since 1995, the U.S. National Institutes of Health has warned about indoor usage: "Leave all windows open and fans operating...
 Put all pets outdoors, and take yourself any your family away from treated areas for at least the length of time prescribed on the label."

 The UN IPCS reports dichlobenil can be absorbed into the body by inhalation, through skin and by ingestion, and that dispersion can create harmful concentrations in air quickly; dichlobenil may affect skin, possbily causing chloracne.
 Further, it warns dichlobenil is toxic to aquatic organisms, and does enter the environment under normal use, but great care should be taken to avoid release, e.g. through inappropriate disposal.
 The IPCS advises particulate filter respirators as PPE adapted to the air concentration of dichlobenil; spilled substance should be swept into covered sealable containers, moistened if needed to prevent dusting, and disposed of according to local regulations.

 The U.S. Centers for Disease Control and Prevention (CDC) follows and cites the ICPS.

 Products

 United States

 These consumer products use dichlobenil as an active ingredient: "Oblitiroot", "Root Reach", "Foaming Root Killer" and "RootX".
 This is not an exhaustive list.

 "Casoron" is dichlobenil sold agriculturally as a 50% wettable powder and as 4% granules.

 Synthesis

 Dichlobenil is produced from 2,6-dichlorotoluene via the aldoxime.

+A known use of dichlobenil is in the synthesis of hycanthone.